turing-machines/tpi/readme.md

-# Tpi cli
+# Tpi Command

-Host tool to interface with your turing-pi board
+Tool to control your Turing-Pi board.
+It will use a default host address to find the board on the network (`turingpi.local`).
+Pass `-host <your-hostname/ip>` to change the default host address.
+For more information on usage, execute the help
+command: `tpi --help`

 ## Install

-### Github CI
+### GitHub CI

-Packages for windows, linux and Apple are being build on the master branch.
+The `master` branch builds Windows, Linux, and Apple packages on every commit.
 Take a look at the artifacts of a workflow run to download these packages : https://github.com/turing-machines/tpi/actions/workflows/build.yml

 ### AUR